joebonneau/django-celery-redis/README.md

 If I had more time, I would:

 - add unit tests!
+- add a webserver such as nginx to proxy requests
 - spend more time on the security of the production deployment
 - add some authentication
 - make the frontend look a little nicer